qtproject/pyside-pyside-setup/sources/pyside6/doc/gettingstarted.rst

 Depending on the target platform, you could use ``linux_armv7``, ``linux_aarch64``, etc.

+For embedded platforms, which typically do not have Qt and its tools fully built, the option ``--no-qt-tools`` can be used to prevent the bundling of the tools.

 If the process succeeds, you will find the target wheels in your ``dist/`` directory, for example: